Research

 Heteroepitaxial Recrystallization is a strain driven recrystallization mechanism discovered to occur in gamma-gamma prime Ni-superalloys.
 HeRX is a mechanism of concern since it can lead to abnormal grain growth in superalloys, however the mechanism also hold’s promise for alternative processing methods resulting in recrystallization.
 The goal of this research is to determine which systems HeRX can occur in, which variables effect and activate the mechanism, and how the mechanism can be controlled.

-Research Activities: Polishing of Ni and Co Base Superalloys, Scanning Electron Microscopy (SEM), Electron Backscatter Diffraction (EBSD), Energy Dispersive Spectroscopy (EDS), Image Processing using Matlab and the MTEX toolbox.
+Research Activities: Polishing of Ni and Co Base Superalloys, Scanning Electron Microscopy (SEM), Electron Backscatter Diffraction (EBSD), Energy Dispersive Spectroscopy (EDS), Image Processing using MATLAB and the MTEX toolbox.

-Current Students Involved: Yonguk Lee.
+Current Students Involved: Yonguk Lee

 Data Science Enabled Mechanistic Investigation of Liquid Metal Infiltration, Cracking, and Chemical Attack (DEMILICH)